Updated: May 4, 2021

-A number of necessary expenses that will cost you around P3500 per year.
+Several necessary expenses will cost you around P3500 per year.
 This covers the annual LTO registration fees, emission testing costs, and the price of CTPL insurance.

-Again, this can vary depending on the model of car you have.
+Again, this can vary depending on the model of the car you have.

 The Compulsory Third Party Liability (CTPL) insurance is mandatory for the registration of a motor vehicle in the Philippines.
 However, getting car insurance is optional but otherwise recommended.